aws-samples/smartcycle-v1/README.md

   1. See Sarita&#39;s document

 1. While Logged into the DeepLens Ubuntu console
-  1. Clone Git aws-smartcycle project locally
+  1. Clone Git smartcycle-v1 project locally
 2. Run install-front.sh shell script to copy files for the FRONT DeepLens

     1. Copy/overwrite default object-detection Lambda (front) with custom version (that has sensor overlay and custom model references, etc.)Make sure references to audio files, new object-detection model, diskcache DB are correct